Hiplok D1000 Review: The Original Angle Grinder Beater

 3. Not counting the time it took to change the discs

-In the street a thief would be using a portable angle grinder, would have to deal with the movement of the lock and would have to go through the rigmarole of changing multiple discs.
+In the street a thief would be using a portable angle grinder, they would have to deal with the movement of the lock, and they would have to go through the rigmarole of changing multiple discs.
 So the times would be way higher.

 Nevertheless, the times in the table are already very impressive.